lofar-astron/factor/docs/source/products.rst

 See :ref:`fieldmosaic` for more details.

-Self calibration solutions and sky models
+Self-calibration solutions and sky models
 -----------------------------------------

-For each facet that undergoes self calibration, a set of self calibration solutions and sky models are generated.
+For each facet that undergoes self calibration, a set of self-calibration solutions and sky models are generated.
 These solutions and models are used to subtract or add sources in each facet.
 They are found in the facet directories under ``results/facetselfcal``.
 See :ref:`facetselfcal` for more details.